-WWL Year Christians internally displaced Christians killed Churches or Christian buildings attacked or closed Christians abducted
+WWL Year Christians killed Churches or Christian buildings attacked or closed Christians raped and/or sexually assaulted Christians internally displaced

-2024 7000 31 100 10
+2025 201 100 100 10,000

-2023 5000 10 10 10
+2024 31 100 100 7000

-This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the country's corresponding WWL Persecution Dynamics.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10\, 100\ or 1000\) is given which in reality could be significantly higher.
+The same applies for symbolic numbers 10,000\, 100,000\ and 1,000,000\.